willstepp/writings/joseph-the-son/jts-notes.md

 (4000) 9: Joseph and Lizzie track down the dog in the old barn in a field.
 The boys are there already, preparing to hang it.
 Joseph tries to stop them.
 Fights Jesse with non-resistance.
 They save the dog.
 Are told Jacob paid them to do it.

 (3000) 10: As they walk the dog home, at the church they see police cars, firefighters putting out a fire, a crowd.
 Arrive home to learn (somehow) that Jacob stabbed the youth minister to death, ran off with the youth minister’s wife and the $8700 dollars raised.
-Mother crying behind a door. (not sure how they find out)
+Mother crying behind a door.

 (4000) 11: Joseph ties up dog but it runs off across the field.
 Joseph follows it past the point where he’s forbidden to go.
 Follows it into the woods.
 Is chased by a horse, deeper.
 Comes upon a lake.
 Grandfather there on a log.
 Tells grandfather what happened with Jacob.
 Mother wakes Joseph to tell him grandfather has passed away.